 Better defense

-The Gophers are ninth in Division I in scoring defense (46.2 points per game) and in the top 50 in field goal defense (34.6%).
+The Gophers are tied for sixth in Division I in scoring defense (46.2 points per game) and are 51st in field goal defense (34.6%).
 And they're doing it without fouling.
-Their 11.6 fouls per game average is third-best in the country.
+Their 11.6 fouls per game average are fourth-best in the country.

 In the two games in Tempe — victories over Oregon State and SMU — the Gophers held the two opponents to 14 points in the fourth quarter.
-They held OSU to two fourth-quarter points in a one-sided victory, outscored SMU 23-12 in the fourth after trailing 44-42 after two quarters.
+They held OSU to two fourth-quarter points in a one-sided victory and outscored SMU 23-12 in the fourth after trailing 44-42 after three quarters.

 "Good teams can make tough shots," Plitzuweit said.
 "But if you make them tough shots all game long, it becomes a challenge."